MarkusThielker/ory-kit/authentication/README.md

 # Authentication UI

-This sveltekit application is the authentication UI for our Ory Identities instance.
+This sveltekit application is the authentication UI for our Ory Kratos instance.
 It implements the dynamic flow system, used by Kratos, to render the required inputs.

+It also implements the consent screen for the Ory Hydra consent flow.

 ## Dynamic Flows